Gilgamech/OfferingOverview/README.md

 # OfferingOverview
-- Where will it live?
-S3 flat flies.
-Pages
-- Index Grid page (Company or product index, depending on data.)
-- Details page (Company or product page, depending on data.)
-- Error page (Search Not Found, page not found, etc)

 ## Service types
 IaaS - lets you host your applications (servers)
 PaaS - lets you build your applications (functions)